pazi88/8Ch-EGT/README.md

 works: http://dan.drown.org/stm32duino/package_STM32duino_index.json

 At this moment the code is unfinished and only capable of reading the EGT sensors.
 But it should be soon capable of sending data to speeduino by serial bus.
-Support for other ecus will be added using CAN bus.
+Support for other ecus will be added later using CAN bus.

 EasyEda project link for the PCB: https://easyeda.com/pazi88/8ch_EGT